olivarad/CS4350-Final/README.md

 # CS4350-Final

 When running the executable the ports will have to be swapped to allow for messaging.
-The following lines will also have to be uncommented.
-(This should already be taken care of as there are multiple config files but sometimes the config file in debug is not resected so change both if you have issues)
+The following line will have to be uncommented in aftr.conf.
 #sharedmultimediapath=../../../../shared/mm/
-#localmultimediapath=../mm/

 Ensure that you run the executable after running the solution.